Travel on Europe’s many low-cost airlines connecting hundreds

 How and where to buy tickets

-Most European discount airlines only sell ticket over the Internet and via the phone.
-Usually you can't shop tickets for these airlines via travel agents.
+Most European discount airlines primarily sell ticket over the Internet and by phone.
+Some

 Flight shopping – How to find the best priced tickets!